 - There is no smell.
 This too is an important point, I will not go into detail in the subject, but really you know what I'm talking about.

 - We are talking about 10 years of use.

-- The cost of single-use towels / tampons: It starts to cost a lot when you have to budget for all of this (I almost never exaggerate) with the cup talking about 40 $ once .
+- The cost of single-use pads / tampons: It starts to cost a lot when you have to budget an amount for all this (I'm hardly exaggerating) with the cup we're talking about $ 40 once .

-I actually have a list full of good reasons for anyone to use a cup and yes I will meet people who will tell me: but how do we do in public toilets?
-It's really not hygenic blah.
-But me, that's my opinion and there are also other eco options available to you such as the towel or even the washable panties!
-Just get informed and find out what works with YOU and your way of life.
+I actually have a list full of good reasons for anyone to use a cup and yes I will meet people who will tell me: how do you do in public toilets?
+It's really not hygienic blah blah.
+But me, that's my opinion and there are also other green options available to you such as the towel or even washable panties!
+Just educate yourself and find what works with YOU and your lifestyle.